lunch-corp/yamyam-lab/scripts/README.md

 ## How to generate candidates from trained embedding model

-Place credential file to authenticate google drive api to `credentials/` directory.

-Refer to [this discussion](https://github.com/LearningnRunning/yamyam-lab/discussions/118#discussioncomment-12590729) about how to download credential json file from gcp.
+Here, we run `scripts/generate_candidate.py` python file to download results.

+There are two required files when generating candidates from trained embedding model.

+- weight.pt
+- data_object.pkl

+You could directly download those files in [google drive](https://drive.google.com/drive/u/0/folders/1zdqZldExdYZ2eH-Gfabnh8rHkWamPnVG) unzipping training results.

+Or you could download them running `scripts/download_result.py` script.
+Please refer to `How to download candidate generation or trained model result` section for more details.

-You should specify path for trained pytorch weight and data object saved when embedding training.
+You should specify path for trained pytorch weight and data object when running `scripts/generate_candidate.py`.

 Depending on the embedding model you want, different arguments are required.